tkaitchuck/aHash/README.md

 Like any non-keyed hash FxHash can be attacked.
 But FxHash is so prone to this that you may find yourself doing it accidentally.

-For example it is possible to [accidentally introduce quadratic behavior by reading from one map in iteration order and writing to another.](https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion)
+For example, it is possible to [accidentally introduce quadratic behavior by reading from one map in iteration order and writing to another.](https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion)

 Fxhash flaws make sense when you understand it for what it is.
 It is a quick and dirty hash, nothing more. it was not published and promoted by its creator, it was **found**!